amqp/rhea/README.md

     manage it directly.
   * autoaccept - Whether received messages should be automatically accepted.
 Defaults to true.
+  * autosettle - Whether received messages should be automatically settled once the remote settles them.
+Defaults to true.

 Note: If the link doesn't specify a value for the credit_window and autoaccept options, the connection options are consulted followed by